Netflix is removing all of these movies tomorrow

 Career

-Cheech & Chong’s Nest
+Cheech & Chong’s Next Movie

 The Chef (2005)